-▶ Use the display key Ext.
-Call to establish an external consultation call ▶ ... use the number of the second participant ... the active call is placed on hold ... the second participant is called ▶ press the End call key () (during a conversation or before the second participant has answered) ... the call is transferred
+Use the display key Ext.
+Call to establish an external consultation call > for entermal enter the number of the second participant ... the active call is placed on hold ... the second participant is called > press the End call key () (during a conversation or before the second participant has answered) ... the call is transferred

 Call transfer options must be set correctly for the PBX/provider (+ p.
-40).
+46).